 Radagon Of The Golden Order / Elden Beast (Fractured Marika)

 Past the unbreachable thorns of the Erdtree you'll face the final boss of Elden Ring: the incredibly powerful Radagon, of the Golden Order.
 This lengthy fight will involve an awful lot of dodging, as Radagon loves to use very large AoE holy attacks which keep you from getting close.
 This means increasing your holy damage negation is a very good idea for this fight.
 Particularly useful is the Haligtree +2 Talisman you can find in one of the graveyards outside Mohgwyn Palace.

 Deal enough damage to Radagon and he will collapse, prompting the appearance of the colossal and frightening Elden Beast.
 Fortunately, compared with Radagon, the Elden Beast is very easy once you understand what it's doing.
 Dodge its large sword-swings, and get out of the way of the large magical circles which appear around you when it floats into the air.
 Beyond that, this section of the fight is surprisingly simple: the hard part is defeating the mighty Radagon in order to reach it.

-That wraps up this guide on all the boss encounters and their locations in Elden Ring.
+That wraps up this guide on all Elden Ring bosses and their locations.
 As time goes on we'll add more locations to this guide.
 If you find any boss encounters that we've missed, be sure to let us know in the comments section!